fastify/fastify-jwt/README.md

   },
   options: { algorithm: 'RS256' }
 })
-// secret as an object of RSA keys (with a passphrase)
+// secret as an object of P-256 ECDSA keys (with a passphrase)
 // assuming the pem files are inside a certs directory and loaded as buffers fastify.register(jwt, {
   secret: {